roehampton/module-content/software-development-1/week-09/seminar/README.md

-**: Roman Numerals** : Create a recursive function that converts a Roman numeral to an integer.
+**Roman Numerals** : Create a recursive function that converts a Roman numeral to an integer.
 Your function should process one or two characters at the beginning of the string, and then call itself recursively on all of the unprocessed characters.
 Use an empty string, which has the value 0, for the base case.
 In addition, write a main program that reads a Roman numeral from the user and displays its value.

 As the name implies, Roman numerals were developed in ancient Rome.
 Even after the Roman empire fell, its numerals continued to be widely used in Europe until the late middle ages, and its numerals are still used in limited circumstances today.